LeroyBG/skeleton/Planning.md

 **Argument**: A link to a Spotify playlist.
 **Return value:** A Spotify playlist containing all the samples from the original playlist.

+## Command Line Tool
+I have a command-line tool (almost) working.
+You put your playlist link into the command line and it makes a playlist full of samples for you.
+The only problem: I want to make this accessible to people without Python installed (i.e. a web app).
+Therefore, I'd like to use the current Skeleton functionality as a server with a separate frontend.
+Currently, the goal is to modularize Skeleton.py so I can extract all the useful bits.

+## TODO
+- Make logging option in Skeleton